-- Make students aware of the key role of structures in different branches of engineering.
+- Inform students of the key role of structures in different branches of engineering

-- Examine in detail certain simple structural forms, including triangulated frameworks, beams and cables; to understand how such structures carry applied loads, and how they deform under load, and how slender members may buckle.
+- Examine in detail certain simple structural forms, including triangulated frameworks, beams and cables; to understand how such structures carry applied loads, how they deform under load, and how slender members may buckle

 As specific objectives, by the end of the course students should be able to:

 - Describe, qualitatively, the way in which different kinds of structure (frameworks, beams, cables, pressure vessels, etc.) support the loads that are applied to them.

 - Analyse the limiting equilibrium conditions of bodies in frictional contact.

 - Determine the axial force in any member of a statically determinate pin-jointed framework, making use of structural symmetry and of the principle of superposition when appropriate

 - Explain and determine the shape of an inextensional cable subject to concentrated and distributed loads, as well as the tension distribution and support reactions.